 Naturally attempts have been made to find a better technical solution.
-A construction can be found in the patent literature [1] where the die is not shifted but where a tilt joint is used.
+A construction can be found in the patent literature [2,3] where the die is not shifted but where a tilt joint is used.
 But the tilt joint construction proposed there affords a very precise manufacturing.
 Therefore it is rather expensive.
 That is the reason why it is hardly found in the market.
 The new solution also uses a tilt joint.
-What has changed is the form and the design of the tilt joint.
-Instead of the mechanical joint which is costly to manufacture an extreme cheap elastic tilt joint is used.
-Two stepper drives in linear configuration are mounted to the head in a 90 degree arrangement.
-The drives can realise adjustments as small as 0.00004 inches with an extreme precision due to the small steps and the additional transmission ration of the worm gear.
-Now it is possible to reproduce any situation or position which has been existed before an adjustment has been done.
+What has changed is the form and the design of tilt joint.
+Instead of the mechanical joint which is costly to manufacture an extreme cheap elastic tilt joint is used [4].
+Figure 1 shows a tilting joint that has been retrofitted into a conventional pipe head.
+In principle it is a specially designed elastomeric sealing which seals the dividing plane between the head and the die and which in the same time gives rise to the tilting movement, due to its remaining elasticity.